hawtio/hawtio/CONTRIBUTING.md

-# How to contribute

 We love contributions!
-We really need your help to make hawt.io even more hawt!
+We really need your help to make <a href="http://hawt.io/">hawt.io</a> even more hawt!

 Here's some notes to help you get started: